jpfr12/AlgorithmsAndDataStructures/Algorithms/Dynamic_programming/Problems/README.md

     - A "top-down" solution for this problem can be found in file "hps.cpp"

-* "Bits", from OBI 2017, link: https://neps.academy/br/course/estrategias-avancadas-de-programacao/lesson/bits
+* "Bits", from OBI 2017, link: https://neps.academy/br/exercise/39

+    - can be done with a 2D matrix